Green Dot Strategy

 - If I know or suspect that a friend is in an abusive relationship (physically, sexually, or emotionally), I tell them they can confide in me.

-- I share statistics with my friends about power-based personal violence.
+- I share statistics with my friends about sexual and gender-based interpersonal violence.

 - If someone needs my help and I don't have the answer, I tap my resources and find someone who does.